TaleStation/TaleStation/talestation_modules/icons/README.md

-# talestation Icons and YOU!
+# TaleStation Icons and YOU!
 Most of the information about adding, removing and modifying icons can be found in the talestation_modules folder's README.md.

 ## Before porting, read the following: